 The Board is responsible for the supervision and control of the Company and is accountable to the shareholders.
 The Board has reserved decision-making on a variety of matters, including determining strategy for the Group, reviewing and monitoring executive management performance and monitoring risks and controls.

-The Board currently has three Directors.
-The Board met formally on eight occasions during the year ended 31 December 2016.
-An agenda and supporting documentation was circulated in advance of each meeting.
+The Board currently has three Directors, comprising two non-executive directors and one executive director.
+The Board met formally on eight occasions during the year ended 31 December 2017.
+An agenda and supporting documentation were circulated in advance of each meeting.
 All the Directors bring independent judgement to bear on issues affecting the Group and all have full and timely access to information necessary to enable them to discharge their duties.
 Non-executive directors are not appointed for specific terms, with one third of non-executive directors up for re-election each year and each new director is subject to election at the next Annual General Meeting following the date of appointment.

 The following committees deal with the specific aspects of the Group affairs:

-This Committee comprises two non-executive directors.
+This Committee comprises one executive director and one non-executive director.
 The external auditors have the opportunity to meet with members of the Audit Committee without executive management present at least once a year.
 The duties of the Committee include the review of the accounting principles, policies and practices adopted in preparing the financial statements, external compliance matters and the review of the Group’s financial results.

 Given the current size of the Group a Nominations Committee is not considered necessary.
 The Board reserves to itself the process by which a new director is appointed.

-This Committee comprises two non-executive directors.
+This Committee comprises one executive director and one non-executive director.
 This Committee determines the contract terms, remuneration and other benefits of the executive Directors, Chairman and non-executive Directors.
 Further details of the Group’s policies on remuneration, service contracts and compensation payments are given in the Remuneration Committee Report below.

 The Group’s policy on senior executive remuneration is designed to attract and retain individuals of the highest calibre who can bring their experience and independent views to the policy, strategic decisions and governance of the Group.
 In setting remuneration levels, the Remuneration Committee takes into consideration the remuneration practices of other companies of similar size and scope.
 A key philosophy is that staff must be properly rewarded and motivated to perform in the best interests of the shareholders.